-After Insider Tag has been integrated into your website, Insider's JavaScript functions send requests to its API whenever a customer visits one of your pages.
+After Insider Tag has been integrated into your website, Insider One's JavaScript functions send requests to its API whenever a customer visits one of your pages.
 These requests collect information about the customer’s click-stream activity, device specifications, and event history, including various non-personal data that can change depending on the page type.
-Insider uses System Rules to determine which page type your visitors are on at a given time.
+Insider One uses System Rules to determine which page type your visitors are on at a given time.

 System Rules